 During this core rotation the student learns to apply basic medical knowledge and skills to the evaluation of acute and chronic problems along with preventive care needs encountered in an ambulatory pediatric practice.
-The emphasis inthis setting is on the provision of primary and secondary care to newborns, infants, children and adolescents.
+The emphasis in this setting is on the provision of primary and secondary care to newborns, infants, children and adolescents.

-Credit: 4 semester hours Course Directors: Elizabeth Elliott
+Course Director: Elizabeth Elliott

-Course Coordinator: Stephanie Marton and Sean Souders Course Offered: Fall 2 and Spring 2
+Course Coordinators: Stephanie Marton and Sean Souders

+Course Offered: Fall 2 and Spring 2